Talcum Powder Lawsuits

 - Ovarian cancer

 Cosmetic and industrial talc contaminated with asbestos can lead to cancer with long-term use.
-Use may be personal, such as when diapering a baby or using powder products after a shower, or in an occupational setting, such as during home remodeling work.
+Use may be personal — such as when diapering a baby or using powder products after a shower — or in an occupational setting, such as working on a contaminated construction site.

 People who developed an asbestos-related illness after exposure to talcum powder may be eligible to sue.
-A diagnosis of an asbestos-related disease is the first criterion.
+The first criterion is a diagnosis of an asbestos-related disease.
 A biopsy is the most effective way to confirm mesothelioma.
-A bronchoscopy may also identify asbestos fibers.
+A bronchoscopy may also identify asbestos fibers and differentiate mesothelioma from similar lung cancers.

-Exposure to talcum powder, either at home or in an occupational setting, is another criterion.
+Exposure to talcum powder at home or in an occupational setting is another criterion.
 If someone suspects an asbestos-related disease is because of talc exposure, it’s important to consult with a lawyer.
 A lawyer experienced in talc and asbestos cases will help collect necessary documents, file the lawsuit and argue on the plaintiff’s behalf.

 Companies Named in Talcum Powder Lawsuits

-For lawsuits involving industrial talcum powder, the defendants are generally suppliers.
-For consumer-related lawsuits, the defendants are suppliers and manufacturers, and some are well-known brands, such as Johnson & Johnson.
-National retailers have also been named in some suits.
+The defendants in lawsuits involving industrial talcum powder are generally suppliers.
+In consumer-related lawsuits, the defendants are suppliers and manufacturers — some are well-known brands, such as Johnson & Johnson.
+Some suits have also named national retailers as defendants.

 - Avon